-2. Shiroodi SG, Mohammadifar MA, Gorji EG, Ezzatpanah H, Zohouri N. Influence of gum tragacanth on the physicochemical and rheological properties of kashk.
+2. Ghorban Shiroodi S, Mohammadifar MA, Ghorbani Gorji E, Ezzatpanah H, Zohouri N. Influence of gum tragacanth on the physicochemical and rheological properties of kashk.
 J Dairy Res.
 2012; 79(1): 93-101.

-7. Guarner F, Khan AG, Garisch J, et al. Probiotics and prebiotics.
+7. Guarner F, Khan AG, Garisch J, Eliakim R, Gangl A, Thomson A, et al. Probiotics and prebiotics.
 World Gastroenterology Organisation Global Guidelines; 2011.

 8. Lee YK, Salminen S. Handbook of probiotics and prebiotics.
 Hoboken: John Wiley & Sons; 2009.

 9. Mitsuoka T, Kaneuchi C. Ecology of the bifidobacteria.
 Am J Clin Nutr.
 1977; 30(11): 1799-810.